MonetDB/MonetDB/buildtools/doc/HowToRelease.rst

   ``dft_netcdf=no``).
 - Create a tag on the head of the new branch for propagation purposes (e.g. ``cvs tag MonetDB_1-16_sync``).
+- Update the nightly testing setup to use the new branch for nightly testing.
+- Where necessary, update the "TestWeb" pages of the MonetDB web site to point to the new branch's nighly testing results.

 After this, it's **bug fixes only** on the new branch.